MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/warehouse-how-to-pick-for-internal-operations-in-advanced-warehousing.md

 ms.service: dynamics-365-business-central
 ---

-# <a name="pick-for-production-assembly-or-projects-in-advanced-warehouse-configurations"></a>Pick for production, assembly, or projects in advanced warehouse configurations
+# Pick for production, assembly, or projects in advanced warehouse configurations

 How you pick components for production, projects, or assembly orders depend on how your warehouse is set up as a location.
 Learn more at [Setting Up Warehouse Management](warehouse-setup-warehouse.md).